A Sharp Knife is worth it's weight in Gold!!!

 What's with the Knife???

-The Hiking and Camping Trips I have been on have always had some reason for a good knife weather it be making a tent stake, a hot dog roasting stick or cutting a piece of food.
+The Hiking and Camping Trips I have been on have always had some reason for a good knife whether it be making a tent stake, a hot dog roasting stick, or cutting a piece of food.
 The Knife is the most non talked about Hiking/Camping item there is.

-When choosing a Knife choose one you will use if it's to big or to little then you won't use it and there is no need to carry one.
+When choosing a Knife choose the one you will use if it's too big or too little then you won't use it and there is no need to carry one.
 Also don't cheap out.
-There are very fashionable and pretty looking knifes but that does matter if it falls apart when you use it.
+There are very fashionable and pretty-looking knives but that does matter if it falls apart when you use them.

 My favorite as of late is a Buck Knives 841 Sprint Pro they are a bit high on price but you can also go to the BUCK Knifes and check them out.
 I don't know if they will clean a deer but soap and water might, maybe a nice conditioner if their skin is dry 🤣 as for skinning deer probably would work but not be the best choice for that.